honestbee/honestbee.github.io/_posts/2017-01-30-getting-your-rails-setup-right.markdown

 author: Mingsheng Gan
 ---

 Setting up your Rails project correctly is of utmost importance.
-Obvious setup instructions somehow gets missed, and entire teams suffer from the repercussions of a bad setup.
+Obvious setup instructions somehow get missed, and entire teams suffer from the repercussions of a bad setup.

 This post describes some common configuration mistakes specific to the `test-suite` that we have rectified.
 Simple but essential, we hope that this article helps you improve your codebase and enhance your developmental workflow.

 ## 3 Common Setup Mistakes

-Learning to observe and having zero tolerance for obvious repetitions go a long way.
-Most popular gems typically consist of a configuration to simplify its usage.
-That, we should always keep in mind.
+Having zero tolerance for obvious repetitions go a long way.
+Most popular gems typically consist of a configuration to simplify its usage and we should always keep that in mind.
+Here are 3 obvious setup mistakes that we have corrected:

 ### Symptom: FactoryGirls littered all over the place